USRC James Madison: Revenue cutter

 On 26 June 1807, the Treasury Department of the United States authorized the Baltimore customs collector to build the cutter James Madison.
 She was completed in 1808.
 James Madison then sailed from Baltimore on 18 January 1809 to Savannah, Georgia, to take up station there.

-George Brooks became First mate of James Madison on 17 September 1810, and master on 19 December 1811.
+George Brooks became first mate of James Madison on 17 September 1810, and master on 19 December 1811.

 After the outbreak of the War of 1812 in June, on 5 July, James Madison detained the British schooner Wade at Amelia Island, which at that time belonged to Spanish Florida.
 Wade's actual captors were US Navy gunboats and Wade was carrying pineapples, turtles, and 20,000 dollars in specie.
-Lloyd's List reported that American gunboats in St Mary's River had taken the Wade, Johnson, master, and another vessel, Pindar, master, from Nassau and carrying specie.
+Lloyd's List reported that American gunboats in St Mary's River had taken the Wade, whose master was named Johnson, and also a second vessel, from Nassau, whose master was named Pindar and which was carrying specie.

 Brooks expanded the size of James Madison's crew to some 70 officers and men.
 He also had them armed, using borrowed funds.
 The size of her crew was anomalously large for a Revenue Marine vessel, suggesting that Brooks had intended to engage in privateering.